DaniloEspinosa/prueba-tecnica-min/README.md

 * Utilities Folder: This folder will be used to create validation functions, calculations functions, etc. They can be shared.

-* Context Folder: Here are the different contexts with the data shared between multiple components
+* Context Folder: Here are the different contexts with the data shared between multiple components.

-* hooks folder: In this folder go the different custom hooks
+* hooks folder: In this folder go the different custom hooks.

+- ### Backend (API)

+* Controller Folder: Contains the API controllers.

+* Interfaces Folder: Here all the interfaces which represent the main models of the applications are defined.

+* Routes folder: Here are the files that contain the routes.

+* Tests folder: Here you will find the tests and files needed to run them.

+* Utils folder: Contains support files for the other functions.

-## Technical implementation
+## Technical implementation FRONT & BACK

-- I used the React library and typescript with Vite.
+- I used the React library and typescript with Vite for the front end.
 - I used npm for dependency package management.
 - For the styles I used CSS as it is a relatively small project and currently allows me to nest to have a cleaner code.
 - I used Grid and flex to get an adaptive and responsive design.
 - I created some custom Hooks as controllers to separate them from the views.
 - I used context to have the data accessible in the different components.

-- The backend is simulated with json-server as the requirements of the task were.
+- For the backend I used nodejs and express with typescript.
+- I have used the file system to manipulate the db.json file and be able to use it as the database.
+- Creating a simple test to verify the fetch response.
+- Creating an endpoint to get articles from db.json.
+- Creating an endpoint using a query to filter favorites.
+- Creation of an endpoints to make changes to the article, stock and favorite.

 ## TODO